-At 29 June 2017, no redeemable shares (2016: 151,215 redeemable shares) were held by Baseland Holdings Limited.
+At 29 June 2018 and 29 June 2017 no redeemable shares were held by Baseland Holdings Limited.

 (iv) Investment Manager

 The Investment Manager, Global Fund Management S.A. has been appointed by the Fund to manage the investments of the Fund in accordance with the Investment Management Agreement.